Insulin Resistance and Type 2 Diabetes

-Initially, there are no outward signs of insulin resistance, but with time various metabolic adverse effects develop.
-Excess calories become converted to fat, typically accumulating in the abdomen producing the classic "apple shape".
-High levels of insulin can haveadverse effects on the liver, which increases cholesterol levels..
-The high levelsof insulin can cause increased levels of general inflammation.
-All these factors can lead to heart disease, high blood pressure, type 2 diabetes
+Initially, there are no outward signs of insulin resistance, but with time various metabolic adverse effects start to show up.
+Carbohydrates, especially in excessive amounts, are converted to fat, typically accumulating in the abdomen producing the classic "apple shape".
+High levels of insulin have adverse effects on the liver, which increases cholesterol and triglyceride levels.
+Insulin resistance, also known as metabolic syndrome, if not checked, will likely lead to type 2 diabetes

 Animal studies have demonstrated exposures to POPs and BPA can induce diabetes and obesity.
 Human studies link higher levels of urinary BPA with an increase in diabetes and cardiovascular disease.
 Journal of the American Medical Association volume 300 No. 11, September 17, 2008.

-- Reduce your use of canned foods unless the liner isknown to be BPA free
+- Reduce your use of canned foods unless the liner is known to be BPA free

 - Minimally handle your sales receipts